algorandfoundation/algokit-core/crates/algokit_transact_ffi/test_plan.md

 A signature can be attached to a encoded transaction

-### encode with signer
+### encode with auth address

-A signer can be attached to a encoded transaction with a signature
+An auth address can be attached to a encoded transaction with a signature

 ### decode with prefix